Renew & Restore Detox Kit

 Often on vacation, you may change everything.
 You sleep in, you don’t exercise, you eat more or differently than you usually would.
 One of these alone won’t mess with your equilibrium but letting all your health routines slide may leave you feeling grumpy and unsettled.
 It’s okay to mix it up a bit, just remember to listen to what your body needs.

 Relaxation isn’t the same for everyone.
-Some need time in solitude disconnected from the outside world and their regular life.
+Some need time in solitude on a meditation vacation to disconnect from the outside world and their regular life.
 Others prefer a vigorous adventure that challenges you physically and mentally.
 There’s also many in-between options like sightseeing, beach lounging, visiting museums or theme parks, or coordinating family reunions.
 Taking time to check in helps everyone to know which one of these is the right thing for you.

 If you find that novelty is fun but also tiring you can try to create a standard vacation.
 Going to the same cottage every year for the same week will allow your vacation to feel less overwhelming.
 You'll know what you're in for, you’ll know where to get groceries and where to find parking, and you’ll get the added bonus, after a few years, of feeling like a local.